gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - From this page, backup integrations may be created, edited, or deleted.
 The page also provides the status of existing integrations.
 On create the integration product is selected and all associated connection and authentication information must be provided.
 Additionally, visibility is set to either public or private.
 Integrations available include Avamar, Commvault, Rubrik, Veeam, and Zerto.
     - This permission is recommended for those responsible for the integration between |morpheus| and backup technologies.
     - It is recommended this setting be set to None on the Tenant Role to restrict access for Subtenant users.
+  * - Catalog (Formerly Service Catalog: Catalog)
+    - None, Full
+    - Determines access to |ProCat| and Catalog in the Service Catalog Persona view
+    - The Catalog page displays the complete list of Catalog Items that can be ordered from the Service Catalog
+    - This permission is recommended for users who will order items from the Service Catalog
+    -
+  * - Catalog: Dashboard (Formerly Service Catalog: Dashboard)
+    - None, Read
+    - Determines access to |ProCatDas| and Dashboard in Service Catalog Persona view
+    - The Catalog Dashboard contains featured Catalog Items, recently-ordered Catalog items and Inventory items.
+The Catalog Dashboard is the default landing page for the Service Catalog Persona view
+    - This permission is recommended for users who will use the Service Catalog -
+  * - Catalog: Inventory (Formerly Service Catalog: Inventory)
+    - None, Read
+    - Determines access to |ProCatDas| and Dashboard in Service Catalog Persona view
+    - The Inventory is the complete list of user-owned items provisioned from the Service Catalog
+    - This permission is recommended for users who will use the Service Catalog and need to be able to view details on the items they've provisioned from the Catalog
+    -
   * - Infrastructure: Boot
     - None, Read, Full
     - Determines access to the Integrations > Boot page, including the Mapping, Boot Menus, Answer Files, Images, and Discovered MAC Addresses tabs.